 Steele and Becky eagerly pursue the relationship while Kyle begins to thrive.
-His D&D scenarios return to killing trolls and stupid middle earth hobbits and after coming off the bench and throwing two touchdowns passes to lead Crackerville High to Thanksgiving day victory over hated rival Crackerville North, he wins back Haley.
+His Dungeon & Dragon scenarios return to killing trolls and stupid middle earth hobbits.
+And, after coming off the bench and throwing two touchdowns passes to lead Crackerville High to Thanksgiving day victory over hated rival Crackerville North, he wins back Haley.

 Outwardly everything is going well.
 The inn is booked to capacity weekend after weekend, with an ever increasing Yelp score.
 There’s talk of Becky becoming a full partner at her firm.
 But, even with all these good things happening, beneath the surface Becky is frustrated and unsatisfied.
 While Steele is a great, positive force in both her and her son’s life, he just doesn’t make her body sing.
 They begin to quarrel and bicker till finally on Christmas Eve morning Steele starts to pack his few belongings to go.

 Just as he’s zippering up his lone suitcase he hears a familiar voice from behind him: “You feeling lucky punk?”
 He turns around and sitting in a chair is Becky’s dead husband, Ned dressed up like Dirty Harry era Clint Eastwood.
 “Well, do you punk?”